deezer/KustomExport/README.md

 - New feature can be invisible when changes are non-breaking with the facade.
 A dangerous behaviour for library providers.
 - It requires calling import()/export() method in many places, leading to a "specific to web" code in your common code.

 If you write similar facades yourself, this generator could help you avoid writing them manually.
-Please open issues to discuss your needs!
+Please open issues with your needs!

 >####Note that it's adding code to your existing codebase so it will have an impact on the JS bundle size.